 Hormone therapy for breast cancer

-There are different ways to reduce the level of female hormones in the body.
-The choice will depend on your age, the type of breast cancer and − for women − whether you have reached menopause.
+There are different types of hormone therapy.
+The type you have will depend on your age, the type of breast cancer and whether you have reached menopause.

 Learn more about: